 Phonics is taught to children from the beginning of Nursery.
-Initially, this focuses on discrimination of sounds, rhythm and rhyme, alliteration, voice sounds and oral blending and segmenting of words.
-When children are ready, they move on to the association of graphemes and phonemes.
-Read, Write Inc is used to structure the teaching of phonics from Nursery onwards.
+This focuses on discrimination of sounds, rhythm and rhyme, alliteration, voice sounds and oral blending and segmenting of words.
+In Reception, they are moved on to the association of graphemes and phonemes.
+Little Wandle is used to structure the teaching of phonics.